“Dearly beloved,

 Even though there was nowhere else to go but down, the single took a long time doing so.
 In fact it would be well into the new year, and almost my 2nd Birthday, before it finally left after the 9th of February 1974, by then having sold just over a million units.

-Going back to the end of Autumn 1973, Matt Monro, one of the very best singers to ever grace anyone’s ears, released a vocal version entitled “And You Smiled”, with lyrics written by Melvyn Taggart.
+Going back through its run to the end of Autumn 1973, Matt Monro, one of the very best singers to ever grace anyone’s ears, released a vocal version entitled “And You Smiled”, with lyrics written by Melvyn Taggart.
+It would become Matt’s final hit single.

 A year later, in1974, Stoeckart would release his own version under the name Jack Trombey’s Brass.